"Full-blooded authority, fleet-fingered dexterity, innate musicality and substantial accuracy..."

 2015 saw the launch of Yury’s new international concert cycle in Vienna entitled "Friday Nights with Yury Revich" with artists such as Paul Badura-Skoda and Alexey Igudesman and many other celebrity appearances.
 Yury has also created his own “Kunst & Klassik kuratiert von Yury Revich” concert and art series at the Belvedere in Vienna.

 In addition to performance, Yury is a passionate advocate for many charitable and philanthropic causes.
-Together with the European-Russian Society for International Cooperation, he organized a concert in Vienna in 2011 for the victims of the Japanese tsunami and also organized the First Austrian Gala Charity "All for Autism" in 2015.
+He co-organized a concert in Vienna in 2011 for the victims of the Japanese tsunami, he also organized the First Austrian Gala Charity "All for Autism" in 2015 and the concert for the UNICEF Project "Water for school children in Syria" in 2017.

 Born into a musical family, Yury started playing the violin at age 5.
 At the age of 7, he entered the Central Music Academy of the Moscow Conservatory as a student of Galina Turchaninova.
 Between 2005 and 2009, he studied under Viktor Pikaizen before moving to the Vienna Conservatory in 2009, where he currently studies with Pavel Vernikov.
 He is an Ambassador for the Amadeus Vienna International School and professor at the WOM academy in Santander, a unique organisation which aims to promote classical music as a basis for generating musical and cultural excellence throughout Spain.